nextgenthemes/advanced-responsive-video-embedder/README.txt

 * New: Thumbnails are now responsive
 * New: Vevo support
 * New: TED Talks support
+* Improved: 'youtubelist' shortcode deprecated YouTube playlists are now handled via the normal youtube shortcode with support for starting video
 * Improved: 'bliptv' shortcode deprecated on favor of 'blip' that uses the ids from blip.tv URLs instead of the ones from embed codes
 * Improved: Moved code to newest Plugin Boilerplate
 * Improved: Massive code improvements